-Learning objectives, centred around life skills to be developed, are set flexibly, broken down into small steps towards an end of term goal.
+Learning objectives, centred around life skills to be developed, are set flexibly and per child, broken down into small steps towards an end of term goal.
 Rather than setting an objective prior to a session, through these flexible goals a teacher is able to consider what was achieved in the previous session alongside how a pupil is healthwise that day.
 They are then able to select an appropriately challenging objective to meet a child where they are at that day.
 Depending on their state of health children are expected to move up and down the small steps, gradually moving towards the overall objective.

-Progress is currently recorded using Evidence for Learning, as you will have seen in the Learning Logs sent home at key points in the year.
-This platform will soon change to a different one but the quality of evidence recorded will remain the same - if not improve!
+Progress has been recorded using Evidence for Learning, as you will have seen in the Learning Logs sent home at key points in the year.
+This platform will soon change to Earwig but the quality of evidence recorded will remain the same - indeed it is hoped it will improve even further!